reallyreadit/blog/_posts/2020-03-01-nuts-and-bolts.markdown

 </p>

 <p>
 There's a huge technical upside to this work, which could amplify our growth.
-If we have the code for an "import button" on Chrome, we'll also be ready to launch new and improved extension experiences for Safari, Firefox, etc. This is going to make it way easier to explain how Readup works.
-And it more deeply establishes our claim to be the most privacy-forward information platform on the web.
+Making this change would greatly simplify the extension and allow us to roll out versions for Firefox, Safari and Edge very quickly.
+It would also more deeply establish our claim to be the most privacy-forward social platform on the web by switching to an opt-in model.
 </p>

 <p>